Fei Yu

-Fei Yu (费煜 (費煜, Fèi Yù); born 6 February 1991) is a Chinese footballer who currently plays as a defensive midfielder for Dalian Professional in the Chinese Super League.
+Fei Yu (费煜 (費煜, Fèi Yù); born 6 February 1991) is a Chinese former professional footballer who played as a defensive midfielder.

 Club career

 Fei Yu was promoted to the senior squad of top tier club Shanghai Shenhua during the 2010 season, however it wasn't until the end of the 2011 season that he made his debut in a 0-0 draw against Nanchang Hengyuan on 29 October 2011.
 After only playing in three games for the club he would not renew his contract out of a desire for competitive opportunities elsewhere.

-On 2 March 2013, it was announced that Fei had reached an agreement to join Polish, I liga team Warta Poznań.
-Fei made his debut for the team on 13 April 2013, coming on as substitute against Olimpia Grudziadz in a 1-0 defeat.
-He would, however be released by the club less than a week later.
+On 2 March 2013, it was announced that Fei had reached an agreement to join Polish I liga team Warta Poznań.
+Fei made his debut on 13 April 2013, coming on as substitute against Olimpia Grudziądz in a 1–0 defeat.
+He would however be released by the club less than a week later.
 Fei would go to Portugal to sign with Campeonato Nacional de Seniores side Sertanense in September 2013 and he made his debut for the club on 1 December 2013 in a 2-1 win against Carapinheirense.

 On 30 July 2014, Fei returned to China when he transferred to China League One side Shenzhen Ruby.
 He would go on to establish himself as a regular within the team.
 By the end of the 2018 China League One campaign he would play an integral part within the team that came runners-up in the division and gained promotion to the top tier.
 Despite the promotion, with his contract ending he was free to leave and on 26 February 2019, Fei transferred to League One newcomer Nantong Zhiyun.